GhostKellz/gfuel/README.md

 ---

-**Zwallet** — Your CLI-native secure vault for the programmable internet.
+**GFuel** — Your CLI-native secure vault for the programmable internet.